 Highly Successful Process for Registering Chinese marks in Singapore

-With Brand Mark’s services, you can be assured that your trademark will be able to push through with your Chinese business just like many other businesses.
+With Brand Mark’s trademark service, you can be assured that your trademark will be able to push through with your Chinese business just like many other businesses.
 We use quite a simple, but

 Secondly, we will work closely with you on the whole registration process.
 Together, we will plan on your trademark being in Latin characters, its direct Mandarin Chinese translation, the logo, and every similar Chinese word you can use.
 We take all this into consideration because they may function as measures to prevent others from using anything similar to your proposed Chinese mark.